Yan-Oliveira/doc-fao/content/delete-attachments.rst

 Delete Attachments
 ==================

-Enables the automatic deletion of ticket attachments that were closed in a definable timespan.
+Enables the automatic deletion of ticket attachments that were closed in a definable time span.

 Furthermore, file types can be defined as additional filter criteria.
 For example: